Ypertex/blog/content/articles/unhide-virtual-network-adapters-windows-10/index.md

 Cloud gaming comes with a nice value proposition: Run the latest games on powerful cloud infrastructure but only pay a fraction of the costs you would incur when owning the hardware yourself.

-After testing a few of the services and also building my "own" <abbr title="Graphical Processing Unit">GPU</abbr>-powered virtual machines in the cloud (i.e. Azure and Paperspace), I've concluded that the implementation of cloud gaming still has to overcome a few challenges.
+After testing a few of the services and also building my "own" <abbr title="Graphical Processing Unit">GPU</abbr>-powered virtual machines in the cloud (e.g., Azure and Paperspace), I've concluded that the implementation of cloud gaming still has to overcome a few challenges.

-The closest that I've come to cloud gaming in a way that I would enjoy it, is renting a physical GPU-powered server, installing Windows 10 and running games on it.
+The closest that I've come to cloud gaming in a way that I would enjoy is renting a physical GPU-powered server, installing Windows 10, and running games on it.
 Of course, there are a few issues with this:

 * It's not a cloud service at all since A) I have to manage the complete software stack myself and B) I am paying a monthly flat fee instead of pay-per-use.
 * Windows 10 is a client OS and as such should never be connected directly to the open Internet without any device as a security gateway.

 ## Cost Considerations of Self-Made Cloud Gaming

 As far as I know, the only provider offering physical GPU-powered servers that more or less match the costs of buying your ready-for-use gaming hardware is [Hetzner](https://www.hetzner.com/).
-At the time of writing, you get a Nvidia Geforce GTX 1080 GPU paired with an Intel i7 CPU and 64GB RAM for roughly EUR100 per month.
+At the time of writing, you get an NVIDIA GeForce GTX 1080 GPU paired with an Intel Core i7 CPU and 64 GB of RAM for roughly EUR 100 per month.

 ---

 {{<card class="alert-secondary">}}
 ##### <i class="las la-sync"></i> Edited {{<date>}}2020-05-14{{</date>}}

-Above mentioned server model EX51-SSD-GPU has been removed from Hetzner's [line-up of dedicated servers](https://www.hetzner.com/dedicated-rootserver).
+The above-mentioned server model EX51-SSD-GPU has been removed from Hetzner's [line-up of dedicated servers](https://www.hetzner.com/dedicated-rootserver).
 There's some speculation on [Reddit](https://www.reddit.com/r/hetzner/comments/fk2n7r/any_idea_when_hetzner_gpu_servers_will_be/) as to why this model was retired.
-However, you might still be able to find one via their [server auction](https://www.hetzner.com/sb)---if you're interested, just filter for the term "GPU".
+However, you might still be able to find one via their [server auction](https://www.hetzner.com/sb)—if you're interested, just filter for the term "GPU".

 Currently, there are no further plans to introduce new GPU-powered servers according to a source at Hetzner.
 {{</card>}}